NASA-AMMOS/3DTilesRendererJS/src/r3f/README.md

 </TilesRenderer>
 ```

-And a practical example of setting the fields:
+And a practical example of creating and using a plugin:

 ```jsx
 <TilesRenderer url={ tilesetUrl } >